Ambrogio Lorenzetti: Biography

-Later he painted The Allegory of Good and Bad Government.
-The frescoes on the walls of the Room of the Nine (Sala dei Nove) or Room of Peace (Sala della Pace) in Siena's Palazzo Pubblico are one of the masterworks of early Renaissance secular painting.
-The "nine" was the oligarchal assembly of guild and monetary interests that governed the republic.
+He painted The Allegory of Good and Bad Government.
+These frescoes on the walls of the Room of the Nine (Sala dei Nove) or Room of Peace (Sala della Pace) in the Palazzo Pubblico in Siena are one of the masterworks of early Renaissance secular painting.
+The "Nine" was the oligarchal assembly of guild and monetary interests that governed the republic.
 Three walls are painted with frescoes consisting of a large assembly of allegorical figures of virtues in the Allegory of Good Government.
-In the other two facing panels, Ambrogio weaves panoramic visions of Effects of Good Government on Town and Country, and Allegory of Bad Government and its Effects on Town and Country (also called "Ill-governed Town and Country").
+In these facing panels, Ambrogio weaves panoramic visions of Effects of Good Government on Town and Country, and Allegory of Bad Government and its Effects on Town and Country (also called "Ill-governed Town and Country").
 The better preserved "well-governed town and country" is an unrivaled pictorial encyclopedia of incidents in a peaceful medieval "borgo" and countryside.
+The landscape Lorenzetti depicted in this series is the first to appear as a subject in Western art following the Classical period.

-The first evidence of the existence of the hourglass can be found in the fresco, Allegory of Bad Government and Its Effects on Town and Country.
+The first evidence of the existence of the hourglass also may be found in one of these frescoes, Allegory of Bad Government and Its Effects on Town and Country.

-Like his brother, he is believed to have died of bubonic plague in 1348, having made his will on the 9th of August.
-Giorgio Vasari includes a biography of Lorenzetti in his Lives.
+Both he and his brother are believed to have died of bubonic plague in 1348.
+His will is dated as the ninth of August 1348.
+Giorgio Vasari includes a biography of Lorenzetti in his Lives of the Most Excellent Painters, Sculptors, and Architects.